-Filter Aid- A powder-like substance such as BioGuard's Sparkle Up that can be used to coat the filter media and trap a finer particle.
+Filter Aid- A powder-like substance such as diatomaceous earth or volcanic ash used to coat the filter media and trap a finer particle.

 Filter Cycle- The operating time between cleaning or backwash cycles.

 Filter Medium- A finely graded material (such as sand, diatomaceous earth, polyester fabric, anthracite, etc.) that removes solid particles from water.